 Furthermore, there are no specific kinds of fish that dogs are going to suffer from if they consume, so some haddock or cod is as welcome as a good bit of salmon.

-The best way to find out if this is the case is to experiment, and as with any new addition to your dog’s diet – especially young dogs and puppies – it’s important to make these new flavours known in a gradual, controlled and supervised way.
+The best way to find out if this is the case is to experiment, and as with any new addition to your dog’s diet – especially young dogs and puppies – it’s important to make these new flavors known in a gradual, controlled and supervised way.

 Naturally, raw fish is not good for dogs any more than it would be for human beings, so dogs are not advised to eat it – and neither ought dogs eat fish bones.

-Those are too tiny, brittle but sharp to be of any value to your pet, instead giving them the risk of choking, cutting their gums while crunching on them or even risking internal wounds as they make their way through your pet’s digestive system.
+Those are too tiny, brittle but sharp to be of any value to your pet, instead of giving them the risk of choking, cutting their gums while crunching on them or even risking internal wounds as they make their way through your pet’s digestive system.

-Please also keep in mind that dogs do not benefit much from added flavours, sauces or preservatives – and you ought to especially avoid giving your dog any fish that has been dusted with or otherwise served alongside onions and garlic.
+Please also keep in mind that dogs do not benefit much from added flavors, sauces or preservatives – and you ought to especially avoid giving your dog any fish that has been dusted with or otherwise served alongside onions and garlic.

 Likewise, fish with too much salt or oil, liked tinned sardines for dogs, do not come recommended.